foundation/foundation-emails/docs/pages/sass-guide.md

 ## Running the Server

 After your project has been installed, run `cd project`, where `project` is the name of the project just created.
-Install the dependancies:
+Install the dependencies:

 ```bash
 npm install